DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Introduction

-\endgroup Robots operating in human environments must interpret natural language commands that go beyond simple object identification.
-While a command like "find a chair" requires handling simple object classes only, real-world search instructions often specify spatial relationships: "go to the chair next to the desk," "find the towel in the bathroom," or "get the book on the nightstand."
-These spatially-constrained queries are intuitive for humans, who naturally decompose them into constituent objects, reason about their spatial arrangements, and navigate to locations where these relationships are satisfied.
-However, enabling robots to perform this same reasoning remains a significant challenge.
+Effective robot navigation in human environments requires an understanding of natural language, where targets are often defined by their spatial relationships.
+While a command like \textit{`find a chair'} only requires identifying a single object, real-world instructions often include spatial proximity constraints such as \textit{`the chair next to the desk'} or \textit{`the book on the nightstand'}.
+These queries are intuitive for humans, who naturally decompose them into constituent objects and reason about their arrangements.
+However, enabling robots to perform this reasoning in real-time during exploration remains a significant challenge.

-Recent advances in Vision-Language Models (VLMs) have transformed how robots understand their environments.
-These models demonstrate impressive capabilities in semantic understanding, visual reasoning, and natural language comprehension.
-However, even large visual-language-models (LVLMs) like GPT5, that can display impressive image understanding capabilities, do not yet have a sufficiently robust understanding of space and motion to steer a robot alone.
-Previous work has therefore successfully integrated lightweight VLMs like CLIP \cite{radford2021learning} into conventional spatial representations such as frontier maps used for open-vocabulary single- and multi-object navigation~\cite{yokoyama2024vlfm}\cite{busch2025mapallrealtimeopenvocabulary}.
-Yet, existing object navigation methods typically cannot handle tasks that require explicit reasoning about spatial relationships between objects.
-As a result, they often fail on queries such as \textit{“the potted plant next to the TV”}, where navigation requires resolving multi-object spatial constraints.

-To this end, current zero-shot object navigation methods face two limitations when handling spatial queries.
-First, they typically construct query-specific representations that do not capture relationships between multiple objects.
-For instance, VLFM~\cite{yokoyama2024vlfm} builds similarity maps for individual queries but does not explicitly reason about "next to" or "inside" relationships using the map.
-Second, while methods like OneMap~\cite{busch2025mapallrealtimeopenvocabulary} build queryable semantic maps for multi-object search, they only allow to obtain correlations between the map and individual objects, and do not offer a straightforward way to reason about spatial relationships between them.

-In this work, we present DIV-Nav, a real-time navigation system that bridges this gap by combining LVLM-based reasoning with incremental semantic exploration and mapping.
-The key insight of DIV-Nav is that LVLMs can serve as a tool that \textbf{D}ecomposes natural language queries with complex multi-object spatial relationships into simpler, relaxed object proximity queries, while semantic maps can provide the spatial grounding necessary to robustly search in space for candidate regions where such semantic object beliefs \textbf{I}ntersect, and for each such region the LVLM can again be used to \textbf{V}erify in image space if the original, complex spatial constraints are satisfied.